Business Meal Deduction: What Counts & What Doesn’t

 Manually tracking expenses is a thing of the past.
 Using digital tools can save you a ton of time and help you stay organized throughout the year.
 There are many apps and accounting software programs that allow you to scan receipts, categorize expenses, and add notes on the go.
 This creates a real-time, searchable record of your spending that’s easy to access and share with your accountant.
 Setting up a dedicated system is one of the best things you can do for your business’s financial health.
 If you need help choosing and setting up the right tools, our team specializes in accounting software implementation and support.

-Know How Long to Keep Records
+How Long Should You Keep Records?

 Once you have all your documentation, how long do you need to hang onto it?
 The IRS generally suggests keeping records for three years from the date you filed your original return.
 However, there are exceptions where you might need to keep them for up to seven years.
 For example, if you file a claim for a loss from worthless securities or bad debt deduction, you should keep those records for seven years.
 Given the nuances, it’s a good practice to hold onto all your business records for at least seven years.
 This ensures you’re prepared in the event of a tax notice or audit representation and can easily provide any necessary proof.

-Food Deduction Mistakes (and How to Avoid Them)
+Common Meal Deduction Mistakes to Avoid

 Meal deductions are a fantastic way to lower your taxable income, but they’re also an area where business owners often make costly errors.
 The IRS pays close attention to these expenses, so getting them right is crucial.
 A simple mistake can lead to a denied deduction or, worse, trigger an audit.
 Let’s walk through some of the most common pitfalls I see and, more importantly, how you can steer clear of them to keep your records clean and your deductions secure.

-Mixing Personal and Business Meals
+Don’t Mix Personal and Business Meals

 One of the easiest traps to fall into is blurring the line between your personal and business life.
 That daily coffee run on your own or lunch with a friend to catch up doesn’t count as a business expense.
 The rule is straightforward: you generally cannot deduct personal meals unless you are traveling for business.
 To avoid this mix-up, always ask yourself if the primary purpose of the meal was to conduct business.
 A great habit is to use a dedicated business credit card for all work-related expenses.
 This simplifies your business accounting and management and creates a clear paper trail that separates your personal spending from your business activities.